 In addition to cell signal, we’re now beta testing Starlink.

 Starlink uses LEO satellites to provide connectivity, and runs about $100/mo.
 When it’s available, which is currently in limited areas but expanding rapidly, it’s high-bandwidth and low-latency, and so far seems to be reliable.
 There are no data caps with Starlink at this time.

 With the service figured out, we needed a good solution for a modem/router.
 You can use individual hot spots, but we wanted a more powerful device and settled on a Cradlepoint AER1600 router after trying several alternatives.

 The AER1600 router has a modular modem port, and we upgraded from the original CAT6 modem to a Cat18 modem, keeping the Cat6 as a backup.
 Cat18 is the latest modem technology with the most bands and available performance – having access to more bands means having an edge when struggling to find signal.

 The modem supports dual SIMs with automatic carrier selection, so the same device is used for both AT&T and Verizon, and the router uses some user-defined health-check criteria to choose which carrier to use.

-For lower signal locations, or just for the best speeds, we have a 2×2 MIMO setup that consists of two log-periodic antennas mounted on a 20ft mast, that sits in the enclosure on the back of our rig.
+For lower signal locations in the fifth wheel, we have a 2×2 MIMO setup that consists of two log-periodic antennas mounted on a mast.

-With three antenna solutions, a booster, and solid cellular plans we haven’t found anywhere that we couldn’t have usable Internet.
+With multiple antenna solutions, a booster, solid cellular plans, and Starlink, we haven’t found but a couple locations that we couldn’t have usable Internet.